pf4j/pf4j/README.md

 -------------------
 - **Plugin** is the base class for all plugins types.
 Each plugin is loaded into a separate class loader to avoid conflicts.
 - **PluginManager** is used for all aspects of plugins management (loading, starting, stopping).
 - **ExtensionPoint** is a point in the application where custom code can be invoked.
 It's a java interface marker.
+Any java interface or abstract class can be marked as extension point (implements _ExtensionPoint_ interface).
 - **Extension** is an implementation of extension point.
 It's a java annotation on a class.

 Artifacts